stretto-editor/stretto/README.md

 Do not hesitate to contribute and share about the code, the architecture or new features.
 **Please contact @eric-burel for any further information : [eb@lebrun-burel.com](mailto:eb@lebrun-burel.com)**

+### Advice

+- Please merge your work on the `dev` branch for new features (except for bug fixes). `master` is only for new versions, patches and fixes.
+- Please unit test your code, **especially for bug fixes**.
+It would be sad to lost your work because of an unnoticed regression !
+- Please add advice on how to solve the problem when opening an issue if you can, or at least as much details as possible.
+That would be of great help.
+- Please always use English

+Since we are a very small team, most pull requests will be merged without much checking.
+So please take your own responsibility and test your code before sending PRs ;)

 ## Licence